teracyhq/blog/source/_posts/2017-06-15-how-to-extend-teracy-dev-to-work-with-kubernetes.markdown

 updated content should be like this: https://github.com/acme101/kubernetes-dev-setup/tree/1-dependency

-Now, to install chef-dk, just add the following Ruby code to `default.rb` recipe, it's never so easy:
+Now, to install `chef-dk`, just add the following Ruby code to `default.rb` recipe, it's never so easy:

 ```
 chef_dk 'my_chef_dk' do